harmony-one/onebtc/README.md

 ## BTCRelay-Sol
 BTCRelay-Sol is an implementation of a chain relay for Bitcoin on Ethereum.
 The first implementation of BTCRelay was implemented in Serpent and can be found <a href="https://github.com/ethereum/btcrelay">here</a>.
-However, as Serpent is outdated (last commit: December 2017), this projects aims to implement an updated version in Solidity.
+However, as Serpent is outdated (last commit: December 2017), this project aims to implement an updated version in Solidity.

 ### Design
 The current implementation is based on the existing Serpent implementation, specifically with regards for fork handling.